 Fort Lauderdale Florida Things to Do (aside from scuba diving)

-With its great climate, world class beaches, network of waterways, outdoor options, shopping, nightlife, and cultural and historical sites, there is something for everyone in Fort Lauderdale.
+With its great climate, world-class beaches, a network of waterways, outdoor options, shopping, nightlife, and cultural and historical sites, there is something for everyone in Fort Lauderdale.
 This short video is a good introduction to the options.

 A cushion for emergencies provides peace of mind when on vacation.
 I recommend this diving insurance as they have worldwide coverage and provide scuba divers a quality insurance and medical assistance service.